 - Font size should be between 10-12 points; choose professional and easy to read fonts.
 Margins typically range between .5 and 1 inch.

 - In most cases, your resume will be one page.
-Consult with a counselor if you feel yours needs to be longer.
+Consult with a UCS Career Adviser if you feel yours needs to be longer.

 - Bold, italics, and bullets can be used in moderation to accentuate and break up content.